Red-Panda-Studios/fagflag/README.md

 # FagFlag

 A Python package to generate pride flags in bitmap (PNG) or vector (SVG) formats.
-Supports a variety of pride flag color schemes and allows generating flags in customizable sizes.
+Supports a variety of pride flag color schemes and allows generating flags in customizable sizes with the option to overlay PNG images.

 ## Features

-- **Generate Bitmap Flags (PNG)**: Create pride flags in bitmap format with customizable sizes.
+- **Generate Bitmap Flags (PNG)**: Create pride flags in bitmap format with customizable sizes and optional PNG overlay.
 - **Generate Vector Flags (SVG)**: Generate pride flags in SVG format with a fixed aspect ratio.
 - **Color Schemes**: Includes several popular pride flag color schemes (e.g., Transgender, Gay, Bi, Nonbinary).
 - **Output Flexibility**: Supports generating flags in either "bitmap" (PNG) or "vector" (SVG) formats.
-- **Customizable Sizes**: Bitmap flags can be generated in different sizes.
+- **Customizable Sizes**: Bitmap flags can be generated in different sizes with user-defined width and height.
+- **Overlay PNG**: Option to overlay a PNG image (resized to fit the flag) on the generated bitmap flags.

 ## Installation